Twiss#

 Customisation#

-to specify what is plotted.
-This is a string specifying the properties to be plotted, separated by ,
+Use the parameter kind to specify what is plotted.
+This is a string specifying the properties to be plotted, separated by , for each subplot.
+Use a+b to plot multiple properties on an axis and a-b to separate left and right axis.
+See TwissPlot for details.

 A list with all supported properties can be found in Common concepts under Default properties and Twiss plot.